freeorion/freeorion/default/AI/freeorion_debug/handlers/README.md

   - Create python file
   - Add call of `register_pre_handler` or `register_post_handler` on file import
-  - Add handler to config file (section: `main`, key: `handler` space separated paths to python files) path can be relative form AI folder or absolute.
+  - Add handler to config file (section: `main`, key: `handler` space separated paths to python files) path can be absolute, single_name(in same folder as config file) or relative form AI folder.
 Backslashes should be escaped.
   - run game with param `--ai-config <path to config file>`

   If game freezes on stat check log for error.